 List of national, state and local resources on funding opportunities.
 New resources are added as information becomes available.

-Area served: California Audience: Small Business Owners
+Area served: Maine Audience: Small Business Owners

 Area served: Colorado Audience: Small Business Owners

 In partnership with Phoenix-based Desert Financial Credit Union, have launched the Tempe Small Business Emergency Loan Program, providing loans of $5,000-$20,000 to businesses with 5-50 employees.
 Loans are primarily intended to bridge the gap until small businesses obtain relief from the federal Paycheck Protection Program.
 The interest rate is four percent, with loan terms up to 48 months, and the first payment deferred up to 90 days.

 Oakland Black Business Fund

 Funds are available for Black-owned businesses that have been impacted by the pandemic and recent protests.
 Phase 1 will provide immediate response funds for repairing damages, providing storefront protection, and replacing equipment losses as a result of protests and looting.

 Area served: Oakland, California Audience: Small Business Owners

 Pennsylvanis has created a $61 million fund to provide working capital loans of up to $100,000 directly to small businesses and hopefully nonprofits (those that employ 100 or fewer persons).
 The interest rate is currently 3%, however the PIDA board has the authority to adjust the interest rates and so it is possible the board will act to lower rates to as low as 0%.
 The program will be administered by the Pennsylvania Industrial Development Authority (PIDA).